oroinc/documentation/commerce/dev_guide/extend_and_customize/payment_method_add.rst

 Add an Installer
 ^^^^^^^^^^^^^^^^

 An installer ensures that upon the application installation, the database will contain the entity that you defined within your bundle.

-To add an installer, create Migrations/Schema/CollectOnDeliveryBundleInstaller.php (see :ref:`How to generate an installer <installer_generate>` for help).
+Follow the instructions provided in the :ref:`How to generate an installer <installer_generate>` topic.
+After you complete it, you will have the class <bundle_root>/Migrations/Schema/FastShippingBundleInstaller.php with the following content:

 .. code-block:: php
    :linenos: